Luzon bleeding-heart: Conservation status

-It lives in primary or secondary forests, and can be found at altitudes varying from up to 1,400 meters above sea level.
+It lives in primary or secondary forests, and can be found at altitudes up to 1,400 meters above sea level.

 The International Union for Conservation of Nature has assessed this species as near-threatened species with the population on the decline.
-It is threatened by the destruction of its habitat through Illegal logging, conversion into farmlands through Slash-and-burn and mining.
+It is threatened by the destruction of its habitat through Illegal logging, conversion into farmlands through slash-and-burn and mining.
 Its attractive plummage makes it heavily trapped for the illegal wildlife trade.
-It is also often bycatch and caught in snares by hunters targetting Red junglefowl and rails.
+It is also often bycatch and caught in snares by hunters targeting red junglefowl and rails.

 It occurs in a few protected areas such as the Northern Sierra Madre Natural Park, Kalbario–Patapat Natural Park, Angat Watershed Forest Reserve, Bulusan Volcano Natural Park, Mount Makiling, Mounts Palay-Palay–Mataas-na-Gulod Protected Landscape and Quezon Protected Landscape however actual protection from habitat destruction and hunters is still lax and these threats persist even in protected areas.

 This species is widely kept and bred in captivity but the genetic purity of captive populations is unknown and it is possible the multiple subspecies have interbred.
 In 2020, Singapore Zoo sent back 10 individuals to be eventually released back into the wild in an unknown location.
-As of 2024, there haven't been any updates on this project if it pushed through.
+As of 2024, there have not been any updates on this project if it pushed through.